martensonbj/redux-saga-workshop/README.md

 In this file we will put all of the side-effects that we expect our application to fire off.
 One benefit to this off the bat is it keeps all of the messy stuff in one centralized location.

-Before we start implementing this new code, let's take a moment to break some stuff by refactoring our main `src/index.js` file to tell our store to grab the `redux-saga` library when it's first created, instead of `redux-thunk`.
+Before we start implementing this new code, let's break some stuff by refactoring our main `src/index.js` file.
+We need to tell our store to grab the `redux-saga` library when it's first created, instead of `redux-thunk`.

 ```js
 // src/index.js